Porzingis, Doncic lead Mavericks in rout over Spurs, 123-109

 The Spurs closed on a 20-9 run, but the game was out of reach after the first half.

-The Mavericks were focused on protecting the ball after giving up 19 turnovers in their previous victory against the Spurs on Nov.
-3. Dallas did so, committing only one turnover in building a 12-point lead in the first half and finished with a season-low five turnovers.
+Dallas only had one turnover in building a 12-point lead in the first half and finished with a season-low five turnovers.

-”They’re aggressive, they’re going to use their length and get out in passing lanes,” Mavericks coach Jason Kidd said. ”We felt we had to take care of the ball and we did that tonight in the first half as well as the second half.”

 San Antonio was without starting center Jakob Poeltl, who remains under the league’s Health and Safety Protocols.